 Here is a metric that is not the most popular, but that can help you compare yourself to competitors.
 The distribution rate on the search network concretely indicates the percentage of impressions that your country has achieved over the number of times it was eligible to participate in Google’s competitive bidding system.
 On the basis of this information, you can analyze the opportunities to be seized in relation to the objectives of your campaign.
 Just be careful, an 87% broadcast rate does not necessarily tell you that your campaign is performing very well.
 This should always be compared to your overall goal.
 Identify the optimization possibilities within this information.
 Perhaps by adding budget or keywords, you will improve the performance of your campaign.

 In conclusion, explore the different data that you can access through AdWords to maximize the effectiveness of your campaign.
-Check with available web analytics tools.
+Check with available web analytics tools (Google Analytics for instance).
 You will discover the best practices that impact your KPIs.
 And do not forget that a clear and measurable goal is the foundation of your strategy.